 7. Approval required to construct, alter or extend an aquatic facility

-A person must not construct, alter or extend an aquatic facility other than in accordance with the approval of the EDPH under this Division.
+A person must not construct, alter or extend an aquatic facility other than in accordance with the approval of the Chief Health Officer under this Division.

+[Regulation 7 amended: Gazette 10 Jan 2017 p.
+259.]

 8. Applying for approval to construct, alter or extend an aquatic facility

-(1) The occupier of land or premises on or in which it is proposed to construct an aquatic facility may apply to the EDPH for approval to construct the facility.
+(1) The occupier of land or premises on or in which it is proposed to construct an aquatic facility may apply to the Chief Health Officer for approval to construct the facility.

-(2) The occupier of land or premises on or in which an aquatic facility is located may apply to the EDPH for approval to alter or extend the facility.
+(2) The occupier of land or premises on or in which an aquatic facility is located may apply to the Chief Health Officer for approval to alter or extend the facility.

 (3) The application must be in the approved form and must be accompanied by —